-To get kids off to the right start, you need to equip them with everything they will need for a successful and healthful school year.
-One of the most important things related to that parents should do for their children is to make sure they get all the recommended vaccines.
+To get kids off to the right start for school, you need to equip them with everything they will need for a successful and healthful school year.
+One of the most important things that parents should do for their children is to make sure they get all the recommended vaccines.

 Children who are not vaccinated are at increased risk for communicable diseases.
 This means that In addition to getting sick themselves, they can spread these diseases to others in their families, classrooms, communities as well as babies who are too young to be fully vaccinated, and other people with weakened immune systems.